lightning/bolts/ext-dynamic-commitments.md

 A node:
   - once it has sent or received `dyn_ack`
-    - MUST increment its `propose_height`.
+    - MUST increment its `dyn_height`.
     - MUST proceed to the Execution Phase.

 ##### Rationale

-The `propose_height` starts at 0 for a channel and is incremented by 1 every time the dynamic commitment proposal phase completes for a channel.
+The `dyn_height` starts at 0 for a channel and is incremented by 1 every time the dynamic commitment proposal phase completes for a channel.
 See the reestablish section for why this is needed.